-Governing bodies and proprietors have a strategic leadership responsibility for their school's or college's safeguarding arrangements and must ensure that they comply with their duties under legislation.
-They must have regard to this guidance, ensuring policies, procedures and training in their schools or colleges are effective and comply with the law at all times.
+Governing bodies have a strategic leadership responsibility for their School's safeguarding arrangements and must ensure that they comply with their duties under legislation.
+They must have regard to this guidance, ensuring policies, procedures and training in their Schools are effective and comply with the law at all times.

-Headteachers and principals should ensure that the policies and procedures, adopted by their governing bodies and proprietors (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.
+Headteachers should ensure that the policies and procedures, adopted by their governing bodies (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.

-Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
+Governing bodies should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in Schools and colleges are effective and support the delivery of a robust whole School approach to safeguarding.
 Their training should be regularly updated.